Learning Confident Classifiers in the Presence of Label Noise: Related Work

 \subsection{Classification}

-{\bf Noise Transition Matrix/Loss Correction.} Loss correction approach using noise transition matrix, $T$, is a crucial branch that is used in deep learning systems.
+{\bf Noise Transition Matrix/Loss Correction.} The loss correction approach~\cite{Chen,Bekker} using a noise transition matrix, $T$, is a crucial branch that is used in deep learning systems.
 The goal of loss correction is for training on noisy labels with the corrected loss to be roughly equivalent to training on clean labels with the original loss.
-The majority of the early approaches dealing with noisy labels relied on estimating a noise transition matrix to figure out how labels switch across classes.

-Patrini et al. \cite{Patrini2017} introduced two different approaches for loss correction using a stochastic matrix $T$ that delineates the probability of a class being flipped with another under a certain noise.
-This two loss correction approaches, namely, forward correction and backward correction.
-The backward procedure corrects the loss by multiplying the loss with inverse transition matrix $T^{-1}$; while the forward procedure corrects the network predictions by multiplying it with $T$.
+The paper~\cite{Patrini2017} introduced two different approaches for loss correction using a stochastic matrix $T$ that delineates the probability of a class being flipped with another under a certain noise.
+To address extreme noise, \cite{Hendrycks2018} suggested Gold Loss Correction (GLC) based on Forward Correction~\cite{Sukhbaatar2015}.
+Other similar works exploring this approach are~\cite{Reed2015, Goldberger2017TrainingDN}.

-Hendrycks et al. \cite{Hendrycks2018} suggested Gold Loss Correction(GLC) based on Forward Correction to address extreme noise.
-The transition matrix cannot be accurately predicted by solely noisy data when there is significant noise present.
-The main driver is the assumption that a limited portion of the training data is reliable and accessible.

-Sukhbaatar et al. \cite{Sukhbaatar2015} demonstrated a method of forward loss correction by introducing a stochastic matrix that quantifies label corruption, and cannot be calculated without accessing the true labels.
-In order to include learning about the label noise, forward loss correction involves adding a linear layer to the model's end and adjusting the loss as necessary.